 More recently I have been awarded a certificate in Clinical Counselling Supervision and providing one to one and group clinical supervision for counsellors within the the Cogwheel Trust and the clergy in the Ely Diocese within Cambridgeshire.

 I hold an MA in Integrative Counselling from the University of Manchester; Postgraduate Diploma in Forensic Psychotherapeutic Studies from the Portman and Tavistock NHS Foundation Trust and a Professional Doctorate in Practical Theology from the University of Chester.
-As part of my ongoing continuing professional development I have received Certificates in Mediation and Restorative Justice with Surrey Police, Solution Focussed Therapy at Anglia Ruskin University and a Certificate in Brief Psychoanalytic from Sheffield University.
-In 2018 I attended training in Time Limited Psychodynamic Psychotherapy young people with Professor Stephen and Clinical Supervision with Professor Sue Wheeler and Professor Delia Cushway at Leicester Women’s Counselling Centre.
-During 2019 I will be completing a training in Eye Movement Desensitization and Reprocessing.
+As part of my ongoing continuing professional development I have received Certificates in Mediation and Restorative Justice with Surrey Police, Solution Focussed Therapy at Anglia Ruskin University, Certificate in Brief Psychoanalytic from Sheffield University, a Certificate in Time Limited Psychodynamic Psychotherapy young and a Certificate in Clinical Supervision with Professor Sue Wheeler and Professor Delia Cushway at Leicester Women’s Counselling Centre.
+In 2019 I completed a training in Eye Movement Desensitization and Reprocessing with both children, young people and adults.

 Clients often come back and have follow up sessions or extend their work beyond the Employee Assisted Programmes allowance.
 Consistent attention can make the difference between confusion and movement forward.